dcordero/Tealium-ios-library/README.md

 ### Default Data Sources

-The following variables are some of the variables sent with all autotracked views and objects:
+The following are some of the data source variables sent with all autotracked views and objects:

 - app_id                  (composite of app_name + app_version)
 - app_name                (applicaton name)